-Jeffrey Dome, M.D., Ph.D., is Vice President of the Center for Cancer and Blood Disorders, Chief of the Division of Oncology, and Associate Director of the Center for Cancer and Immunology Research at Children’s National Health System in Washington, D.C.
-He also is Professor of Pediatrics at the George Washington University School of Medicine & Health Sciences and the Thomas Willson and Lenore Williams McKnew Professor of Pediatric Oncology.
-Dr. Dome received his M.D. degree from the University of Pennsylvania School of Medicine and his Ph.D. degree in Medicine from Erasmus University in Rotterdam.
-He completed a residency in Pediatrics at Yale-New Haven Hospital and a fellowship in Pediatric Hematology/Oncology at Johns Hopkins Hospital.
-After fellowship, Dr. Dome was a faculty member at St. Jude Children’s Research Hospital before joining Children’s National Health System in 2006.
+Jeffrey Dome, M.D., Ph.D., is senior vice president of the Center for Cancer and Blood Disorders and chief of the Division of Oncology at Children’s National Hospital in Washington, D.C.
+He is professor of pediatrics at the George Washington University School of Medicine and Health Sciences and the Thomas Willson and Lenore Williams McKnew professor of pediatric oncology.
+Dr. Dome received his M.D. degree from the University of Pennsylvania School of Medicine and Ph.D. degree in medicine from Erasmus University in Rotterdam.
+He completed a residency in pediatrics at Yale-New Haven Hospital and completed a fellowship in pediatric hematology/oncology at Johns Hopkins Hospital.
+After fellowship, Dr. Dome was a faculty member at St. Jude Children’s Research Hospital before joining Children’s National in 2006.

 Dr. Dome is an internationally recognized expert on pediatric solid tumors, with an emphasis on kidney tumors and sarcomas.
-He chaired the Children’s Oncology Group (COG) Renal Tumor Committee for more than 10 years.
-He is a member of the Hematology/Oncology Subboard of the American Board of Pediatrics and serves on numerous medical advisory boards for cancer foundations.
-Dr. Dome is the Chair of the organizing committee for the 2017 International Society of Pediatric Oncology (SIOP) meeting, to be held in Washington, D.C.
-He has authored more than 150 articles, books and chapters on pediatric cancer.
+He chaired the Children’s Oncology Group (COG) Renal Tumor Committee for more than a decade.
+He is presently on the Scientific Council of the COG, the editorial board of Pediatric Blood and Cancer, and is past chair of the American Board of Pediatrics Subboard of Hematology/Oncology.
+Dr. Dome serves on numerous medical advisory boards for cancer foundations and currently is the North American Continental President of the International Society of Pediatric Oncology (SIOP).
+He has authored more than 200 articles, books, letters and chapters on pediatric cancer.